bbilger/yabapal/_posts/2013-01-06-how-to-automatically-push-content-to-android-devices.md

   1. disable WiFi
   2. open Cron4Phone
   3. navigate to the `Tasks` tab
-  4. long press on the task that starts ADB-over-WiFi (e.g. &#8220;start adb over wifi&#8221;)
+  4. long press on the task that starts ADB-over-WiFi (e.g. *start adb over wifi*)
   5. confirm execution
   6. grant super user rights (always)
   7. wait **Attention:** there seems to be some bug in the app, because it needs longer than 10 seconds for the screen to come back and Android says that the app does not respond.
-Just ignore this and press &#8220;OK&#8221; or &#8220;Wait&#8221;.
+Just ignore this and press **OK** or **Wait**.
 The problem only exists when executing it manually, but not when the app triggers execution.

 After a few seconds the perl script should push the file and stop execution then.
 Verify that on your Android device.
 If you have any trouble here, then just leave a comment.